 Healthline only shows you brands and products that we stand behind.Our team thoroughly researches and evaluates the recommendations we make on our site.
 To establish that the product manufacturers addressed safety and efficacy standards, we:

 - Evaluate ingredients and composition: Do they have the potential to cause harm?

 - Fact-check all health claims: Do they align with the current body of scientific evidence?

 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

 Snap Kitchen is a meal delivery service that aims to make healthy eating easy and convenient.

-Featuring a rotating menu with over 30 entrées to choose from each week, Snap Kitchen has plenty of fresh and delicious options that fit a variety of dietary patterns.
+Featuring a rotating menu with more than 30 meals to choose from each week, Snap Kitchen has plenty of fresh and delicious options that fit a variety of dietary patterns.

-This article takes an in-depth look at Snap Kitchen, including how it works, how much it costs, and whether it’s worth the price tag.
+This article takes an in-depth look at Snap Kitchen, including how it works, how much it costs, and whether it’s worth the price.

 - extensive rotating menu with choices for several dietary patterns

 - provides single-serving meals that require minimal preparation